 (V) Two Children's Playscapes Equipped for five to 12 year olds, two Tot Lots, or one of each (4 points).
 Must be covered with a shade canopy or awning, intended to keep equipment cool, and provide shade and ultraviolet protection.
 This item can only be selected if clause (IV) of this subparagraph is not selected;

-(VI) Horseshoe pit; putting green; shuffleboard court; pool table; or ping pong table in a dedicated location accessible to all residents to play such games (1 point);
+(VI) Horseshoe pit; putting green; shuffleboard court; pool table; ping pong table; or similar equipment in a dedicated location accessible to all residents to play such games (1 point);

 (VII) Swimming pool (3 points);